- Sociology Major

 - A student may receive this award a maximum of two times for two separate experiences.

 - Upon completion of the experience, students must submit a picture and complete a follow-up survey/questionnaire about the experience.
 Responses are published on the department website.

 How to request funding:

 Submit a completed Sociology Funding Request Application, including the required documents, to email@example.com.

 Sociology Senior Thesis Research Funding

-Students who have been admitted to the Honors Program in Sociology may request up to $400 to support their research project for the Honors Thesis.
-Before requesting these funds, students in the Honors Program should review the full funding policy and direct questions to the department advisor.
+Students who have been admitted to the Senior Thesis + Honors Program in Sociology may request up to $400 to support their research project.
+Before requesting these funds, students in the program should review the full funding policy and direct questions to the department advisor.